-Figure: Properties file with the credentials stored in Key-Value pairs, with sensitive information redacted
+Figure 7 - Properties file with the credentials stored in Key-Value pairs, with sensitive information redacted

 For security purposes, this properties file is not committed to the GitHub repository used for this project.
 It falls into a general rule to exclude all .properties files from the repository.
 This is done by adding a record to the “.gitignore” file, which tells Github files matching the names or expressions within should not be monitored.
 The *.properties line acts as a catch-all to filter out all properties files like this.